Skip to content

 If your batch job scripts specified the name of the partition to use, you will need to modify them so they work on JADE.

-In C-SUB, the default partition was named "cms" and the SAS one "sas".
+In C-SUB, the default partition was named "cms", the SAS one "sas", and a PI-specific private partition was named "lau".

 In JADE, each community now has its own default partition.
 The CMS default is named "c-shared".
-Also, "sas" was renamed to be "c-sas".
+Also, "sas" was renamed to be "c-sas" and "lau" was renamed to be "c-lau".

 If you do not specify a partition when submitting an interactive or batch job, then it is assigned to the cluster's default partition.
 Because the C-SUB contained very few SLURM partitions, we expect that very few batch jobs explicitly specified "cms".

-We have added a modification to your home directory to accomodate a change in the name of the CMS community's default partition.
-The file ~/slurm/defaults contains a line specifying "c-shared" as the default.
+We have added a modification to your home directory to accomodate the change in the name of the CMS community's default partition.
+The file ~/.slurm/defaults contains a line specifying "c-shared" as the default.

 Incoming/Outgoing files will not be copied from C-SUB to JADE